HSF/phoenix/guides/developers/custom-event-data-loader.md

   .then((res) => res.text())
   .then((rawEventData) => {

-    // Process the event data through the custom loader customLoader.setRawEventData(rawEventData);
+    // Set the raw event data in the custom loader customLoader.setRawEventData(rawEventData);
-    // Get the event data in Phoenix format through the custom loader const eventData = customLoader.getEventData();
+    // Process the raw event data and get it in Phoenix format const eventData = customLoader.getEventData();
-    // Build it through the event display eventDisplay.buildEventDataFromJSON(eventData);
+    // Process the converted event data and display it eventDisplay.buildEventDataFromJSON(eventData);

   });